All Master’s and Doctoral Applicants must submit:

 Applications are only being accepted using the online process.
 Instructions are included in the online application link.

-Tips ... for accessing and completing the online application:
+Tips for accessing and completing the online application:

 Note: If you are applying to more than one program, you will need to submit a program-specific statement of purpose with each application package.

+You are required to submit three letters of recommendation.
+If you choose, you may use the graduate admissions recommendation form (pdf) for these; use of the form is optional.
 Recommendations should be from instructors who have taught you, ideally in the field to which you are applying.
 Recommendations may also be from employers or supervisors who are in a position to compare your performance to that of your peers.
 Please use the recommendation form for these.

-Provide a complete and official transcript from the institution that awarded or will award you a baccalaureate or bachelor’s degree.
+Provide a complete and official transcript from the institution that awarded or will award you a bachelor’s degree.
 You may also include transcripts from other institutions at which you have taken relevant coursework.
 Please note that waiting for additional transcripts may delay review of your application.

 Center for Educational Documentation, Inc.